BDC Hamburger Icon

 Your business likely already has a brand image with a clear identity that makes your mission obvious to your audience.
 This aesthetic and tone should carry over onto social media.
 Inconsistency will only cause confusion and lead social media users to see your business as inauthentic.

-You want to emotionally connect with your customers, so use hashtags that resonate and only share reputable sources of information.
-Your company may already have built up trust in the marketplace, but you have to earn it again on social media by posting relevant, engaging content.
+You want to connect with your customers emotionally, so your guidelines should include using hashtags that resonate (and won’t offend) and only sharing reputable sources of information.
+Your company may already have built up trust in the marketplace, but you have to earn it again on social media by posting relevant, engaging content that aligns with your brand.
 [Check out these strategies for engaging your audience on social media.]

 4. Create a content calendar.

-Business owners and their marketing teams always have something taking up their time, but social media can’t be a last-minute afterthought if you want it to help, not hurt, your brand.
-Using a content calendar to plan your posts in advance and a social media management program to schedule those posts can make it easier for social media marketing to be a priority.
+While business owners and their marketing teams always have competing priorities, social media can’t be a last-minute afterthought if you want it to help your brand.
+Using a content calendar to plan your posts in advance and a social media management program to schedule those posts can simplify maintaining an active social media presence.

 5. Use social listening.

 Creating strong content is essential, but you can’t do it in a vacuum.
-For your social media marketing campaigns to be successful – and to avoid blunders like the ones above – you need to track mentions of your brand, competitor feeds, relevant keywords and trending hashtags.
+For your social media marketing campaigns to be successful — and to avoid blunders like the ones above — you need to monitor mentions of your brand and track social media trends by looking at competitor feeds, relevant keywords and trending hashtags.

 Did You Know?Did you know

-By monitoring reaction to your social media posts, you can sense when your message has been received negatively or if a product isn't meeting expectations.
-Use this insight to respond to the emerging crisis quickly and avoid costly social media fails.
+By monitoring reactions to your social media posts, you can see when your message has been received negatively or if a product isn't meeting expectations.
+A quick response as part of a solid crisis communication strategy can help you avoid long-term reputational damage.

 An appealing brand on social media is one that interacts with its followers instead of posting in a silo.
-Regularly ask your customers to comment on what they do and don’t like, what pain points they’re facing, and how your company can improve.
-You might develop a new product, collect essential data, or improve your business processes by soliciting this feedback.
+Regularly ask your customers to comment on what they do and don’t like, what pain points they’re facing and how your company can improve.
+You might develop a new product, collect essential data or enhance your business processes by soliciting this feedback.

 You can also foster engagement by asking your followers for content requests or even encouraging them to create their own content using your brand’s likeness and products.
 User-generated content (UGC) is a great way to get positive, free publicity for your company.
-Just be sure to vet the identities of those who send in submissions.
+Just be sure to vet the identities of those who send in submissions to avoid posting something that can damage your brand’s reputation.

 If you’ve learned anything from the above social media scandals, it should be that social media can be a fast-paced daily gamble and can’t be taken lightly.
 Cancel culture is ready and waiting to exercise fatal keystrokes if you make a seemingly unforgivable mistake with a post.

-To prevent a brand fail on social media, consider the following before you hit the “publish” button.
+To prevent a brand fail on social media, consider the following before you hit the “publish” button on a post.

 • Is the message personal or business-related?
 Try to keep company messaging free of personal opinion.